ThGarcia/ThGarcia/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2023 Goals: find a new job and start a graduate degree.